medusajs/medusa/docs/content/development/plugins/publish.md

 ---
 description: 'Learn how to publish a Medusa plugin to NPM.
-This guide lists some check lists to ensure you have implemented before publishing, as well as required steps.'
+This guide lists some check lists to ensure you have implemented before publishing, as well as required steps.'-
 addHowToData: true
 ---

 # How to Publish a Plugin

 In this document, you'll learn how to publish a Medusa plugin to NPM and what are some requirements to keep in mind before publishing.
+Afterwards, your plugin will be published on our [Medusa Plugins page](https://medusajs.com/plugins/).

 ## Prerequisites